|Table of Contents|

 1. Have a first-aid kit on hand.

-Because you never know when an accident can occur, always be prepared with proper supplies.
+Because you never know when an accident can occur, always be prepared with proper first aid for dog supplies.
 Keep a first-aid kit in your car and another in your home or dog business.
 In it, include supplies such as bandages, non-adhesive dressings, surgical tape, gauze, blunt-ended scissors and a thick, absorbent towel such as The Absorber®.
 Alternatively, you may want to purchase a dog first-aid kit online, supplementing it with anything it lacks.

 2. Isolate your pet from danger.